-While there is definitely a fine line between striving for photo perfection and just enjoying yourself freely, I learned that having photos and videos of our trip were just as important as taking the trip itself.
+While there is definitely a fine line between striving for photo perfection and just enjoying yourself freely, I learned that having photos and videos of our trip was just as important as taking the trip itself.
 I won’t even tell you how many times I’ve been soothed by looking at pictures from our trips while having a bad day at the office.
 And when the girls grow up and their mental images of our escapades start to fade, those same pictures are evidence of the great things they’ve done [and will continue to do].

 If selfies and forced group shots aren’t your thing check out Flytographer.

 View this post on Instagram